jeremypbeasley/canlis_j/studio.markdown

   photos:
   - title:
     url: "/uploads/20240420_Canlis_147_web.jpg"

 - title: Canlis Staff Apparel
   slug: canlis-staff-apparel-3
   desc: 'All the best ones.
 And the coveted t-shirt: from the mind of Chef Brady Williams
     the original —''Lukewarm Tweezer Food''.'
   year: 2019
-  type: Apparel / Accessories
-  price: 45
-  purchase_url:
-  is_soldout: true
+  is_collection: true
+  type:
-  photo_duration: 2600
+  photo_duration: 2000
   partner:
   is_featured: false
   is_visible: true